-Install the flywheel into place on the end of the crankshaft, then install all eight bolts and thread them in just until they are fully seated.
+Install the flywheel into place on the end of the crankshaft, then install all six bolts (arrows) and thread them in just until they are fully seated.
 The new bolts have loctite pre-applied on the threads so you may have to use a ratchet to thread them in.

-The flywheel bolt holes are offset, they will only line up in one position.
+Some of the flywheel bolt holes are offset, they will only line up in one position.